eaprelsky/infodynamics/book/11_what_the_data_reveals.md

 ## The Information Energy Conservation Principle

-Information physics reveals a fundamental conservation law: **the total information energy in any cognitive system remains constant, but can be transformed between different types**.
+Information dynamics reveals a fundamental conservation law: **the total information energy in any cognitive system remains constant, but can be transformed between different types**.

 **The Conservation Equation:**
 $$E_{total} = E_{voltage} + E_{resistance} + E_{capacitive} + E_{inductive} = \text{constant}$$